 For a limited time, you can access our blog archive at phishnet.tumblr.com.

-Welcome to the 65th installment of the Mystery Jam.
-As usual, we will be playing for an MP3 download courtesy of our friends at LivePhish.com / Nugs.Net.
+Welcome to Mystery Jam Monday Part 91 at Phish.net.
+This week we will be playing for TWO MP3 downloads, courtesy of our friends at LivePhish.com / Nugs.Net (and @RabeldyNugs).
 The rules haven't changed: you need to correctly identify the song and the date to win.
 Post your guess in the comments.
 One guess per person per day (with the second “day” starting after I post the hint).
-The hint will come on Tuesday and the answer will be posted on Wednesday.
+A hint will be posted on Tuesday (if necessary) and the answer will be posted on Wednesday.
 Good luck...

 Tuesday Hint: No hint needed this week.